-1. Connect the router to the ADSL or cable modem, and connect a computer to the router.
+1. Connect the Product Family to the ADSL or cable modem, and connect a computer to the Product Family.

-Your computer has to be set to automatically get its TCP/IP network settings from the router through DHCP.
+Your computer has to be set to automatically get its TCP/IP network settings from the Product Family through DHCP.
 This is usually the case.
 If your are unsure about this, use the wizard on the CD, which automatically takes care of this for you, or refer to the documentation for your computer.

-2. Configure the router to use your Internet service.
+2. Configure the Product Family to use your Internet service.